 The Charleston Urban Renewal Authority (CURA) has several plans that govern its various districts.
 These plans were consulted when analyzing the neighborhoods and creating recommendations.
 The City should continue to work hand-in-hand with CURA to implement recommendations from this plan in those redevelopment areas.

-- Shrewsbury/ Smith Streets Urban Renewal Plan
+- Strategic Urban Renewal for Downtown Charleston and Adjoining West and East Communities

 - West Side Community Renewal Plan

 - East End Community Renewal Plan